RichardMedina1/portfolio/README.md

-# portfolio
+# Portfolio
-portfolio for Richard Medina Jr Devoloper
+Portfolio for Richard Medina